-For the year ended 31 March 2020, the property and carpark management division reported revenue of HK\$31.9 million compared with HK\$32.4 million in 2019.
-Under the adverse impact from the local social unrest in 2019, coupled with the outbreak of COVID-19 pandemic in early 2020, operating profit dropped significantly.
-The local government, in support of car park operators, provided 50% rental concessions for six months to tenants operating the fee-paying public car parks.
-This helped to reduce our operating costs.
-As at 31 March 2020, the Group managed 11 car parks (31 March 2019: 11 car parks) with 2,100 parking spaces (31 March 2019: 2,000 parking spaces).
+For the year ended 31 March 2021, the property and carpark management division reported revenue of HK\$29 million as compared with HK\$32 million in prior year.
+Demand was negatively affected by the COVID-19 lockdowns, as local businesses stayed closed for weeks.
+To support car park operators, the government offered rental concessions to tenants operating fee-paying public car parks, which helped to reduce our operating costs, resulting in segment profit before taxation of HK\$9.7 million as compared with HK\$0.8 million in prior year.
+As at 31 March 2021, the Group managed 17 car parks (31 March 2020: 11 car parks) with approximately 2,200 parking spaces (31 March 2020: 2,100 parking spaces).